betsybetsybetsy2021/betsybetsybetsy2021/README.md

 ‏b🔳🃏🖤🌜🌌🐝😭👨‍👩‍👦e

+Stolen from me overnight... my broken black phone, a package of Chinese tea (stupid down local law enforcement probably still believing they are going to find drugs among my math books), my nail clippers, and a bic pen... no joke.

+Had the woman in Trader Joe's say "It is still money" ummm... no I was never money.
+I have never owned more than a car, I invested $400 in stocks while I WAS HOMELESS and I have ONE NFT.
+I rowed crew at a PUBLIC High School and we only had a boat because we went door to door begging for donations.
+I have less than almost EVERYONE.
+I don't receive a check or a stipend.
+I don't receive food benefits.

 Some WONDERFUL people, the Farmer in the Dell, the bee, space, documentaries, Ukraine, Anarchy, Water, Arctic Tern, Blink, Minty, etc...
 I am freaking honored.
 If I ever meet any of you, I will be googly eyed  Do they know where I am?
 I am not so sure.
 We didn't have any plans...
 I was just told to go start a new life somewhere... you guys wanted me to succeed as much as real parents and I love you for it.  i keep workin' it!
 I really need someone to kind of teach me how to do my job though too.
 That is the person I have been missing.
 I have big knowledge and never upskilled where it counted so that I could be planning rather than subject to plans.

 I fear there is no time to clean eyes and ears, but someone blocked my screen telling me how you knew what you were doing.